Consumer Protection and Parking Compliance Ordinance

 -

-The ordinance focuses on repeat, chronic non-payment violators rather than first-time offenders, and amnesty and voluntary payment remain the first step in the process.
+The ordinance focuses on repeat, chronic non-payment violators rather than first-time offenders.
+An amnesty period and voluntary payment remain the first step in the process.
 To be eligible for a boot, the individual must have three (3) or more tickets AND that have not been paid within 60 days.

 -